Parent page: Altium Concord Pro

-In addition to connecting to Altium Concord Pro through Altium Designer, and interfacing to it primarily through the Explorer panel and Components panel (for direct interaction with the managed components therein), you can also connect to it through a dedicated browser interface.
-In fact, connection in this way is more than just a connection to Altium Concord Pro itself.
-Rather it is a connection into the Altium Concord Pro server platform, with access to management interfaces for the various services available as part of the wider Concord Pro installation.
-Indeed, with some of these services, your only interaction with them is through this browser-based interface.
+In addition to connecting to Concord Pro through Altium Designer - interfacing to it through the Explorer panel and Components panel (for direct interaction with the managed components therein) - you can also connect to it through a dedicated browser interface.
+In fact, connection in this way is more than just a connection to Concord Pro itself.
+Rather it is a connection into the Concord Pro server platform, with access to management interfaces for the various services available as part of the wider Concord Pro installation.
+Indeed with some of these services, your only interaction with them is through this browser-based interface.

 Accessing the Interface

-To access your Altium Concord Pro installation through its browser interface, use a preferred external Web browser and type the address for Altium Concord Pro in one of the following formats:
+To access your Concord Pro installation through its browser interface, use a preferred external Web browser and type the address for Concord Pro in one of the following formats:

 http://localhost:<PortNumber> - if accessing from the same computer on which Concord Pro is installed.

-(e.g. http://designerhome:9780, or http://localhost:9780, for an instance of Altium Concord Pro installed using the default port assignment).
+http://designerhome:9780, or http://localhost:9780, for an instance of Concord Pro installed using the default port assignment).
 You will be presented with a Sign-in page.

-Sign in through the browser interface using the same Altium Concord Pro credentials used to connect through Altium Designer.
-For a newly installed Altium Concord Pro instance, there is a default administrative user with the credentials:
+Sign in through the browser interface using the same Concord Pro credentials used to connect through Altium Designer.
+For a newly installed Concord Pro instance there is a default administrative user with the credentials:

 The interface provides a number of key technologies and services, and can be coarsely divided into two groupings, as shown in the following image, and listed thereafter.

-The overall browser interface can be divided into two distinct sets of interface elements - those accessible in general by all users of Altium Concord Pro, and those accessible only by Concord Pro Administrators.
+The overall browser interface can be divided into two distinct sets of interface elements - those accessible in general by all users of Concord Pro and those accessible only by Concord Pro Administrators.

-Interface elements that can be accessed by any Concord Pro user.
-Note that some sub-elements may be admin-only, and they will be highlighted in the detailed sections that follow.
-To access a page, click on its name within the left-hand navigation tree.
+- Interface elements that can be accessed by any Concord Pro user.
+To access a page click on its name within the left-hand navigation tree.

-Interface elements that can only be accessed by a Concord Pro Administrator.
-A single, administrative user is provided, admin.
-This user, and any additional user, is bestowed administrative powers by membership to the role Administrators.
-To access a page, choose the required entry within the Admin section of the left-hand navigation tree.
+- Interface elements that can only be accessed by a Concord Pro Administrator.
+A user is bestowed administrative powers by membership to the role Administrators.
+To access a page choose the required entry within the Admin section of the left-hand navigation tree.